Augmentation varieties and disk potentials II: Introduction

 Our cobordisms will often arise by removing symplectic hypersurfaces from compact symplectic manifolds as follows.
 Let $\ol{X}$ be a compact symplectic manifold and

 be codimension two symplectic submanifolds of $\ol{X}$.
 Let $\widetilde{X}$ be the real blow-up of $\ol{X}$ along $Y_-,Y_+$, obtained by replacing $Y_\pm$ with their unit normal bundles.

 where $Z_-^{-1}$ denotes the principal circle bundle obtained by reversing the direction of the action on $Z_-$.
 We assume that the restriction of the symplectic form on $\ol{X}$ restricts to two-forms on $Y_\pm$ that are positive multiples of the curvature of $Z_\pm$.
-We call the interior $X$ of $\widetilde{X}$ a symplectic cobordism from $Z_-$ to $Z_+$.
+We call the interior $X$ of $\widetilde{X}$ a symplectic cobordism with concave end $Z_-$ and convex end $Z_+$.
 This definition of cobordism is essentially equivalent to the definition in Etnyre-Honda \cite{etnyrehonda}; there are many other definitions of symplectic cobordism in the literature.
 Conversely, given any such $X$ one may obtain a compact symplectic manifold without boundary $\ol{X}$ by Lerman's symplectic cut construction \cite{le:sy}.

 Given a symplectic cobordism, a Lagrangian cobordism is a Lagrangian submanifold that has the desired Legendrian boundary.
 That is, a Lagrangian cobordism between Legendrians $\Lambda_-, \Lambda_+$ is a Lagrangian $L \subset X$ whose closure $\ol{L} \subset \widetilde{X}$ has intersection with the boundary $\partial \widetilde{X}$ given by